harusametime/GeneralNormApproximation/README.md

 Normal map *N* of an object is estimated from measurement *M* and light direction *L* based on Lambert's law.
 This program can receive either point cloud with normals or measurement images of an object under different light directions.

 ### *sfn.py*
-Surface represented by a set of depth is estimated from normal map *N* based on the fact that differentiation of the surface leads to gradient calculated from normal.
+Surface represented by a set of depth is estimated from normal map *N* based on the fact that differentiation of the surface is corresponding to gradient, which can be calculated from normal.